|IT Based Tactics||✓|

 Dallas has had a john school program since 2005.
 In our National Assessment research, we received conflicting accounts about whether there have been two john schools in the city, or only one.
-At the time of the National Assessment research, we believed there to have been two – the first a short-lived effort of the District Attorney’s Office, and the second a program that has run from later in 2005 through at least 2011.
+At the time of the National Assessment research, we believed there to have been two john schools – the first a short-lived effort of the District Attorney’s Office, and the second a program that has run from later in 2005 through at least 2011.
 Since then, we have identified at least two additional john schools that are currently operating within Dallas County.

 The john school was used as either a diversion program or a sentencing option: Men could be routed to the class as a diversion option, resulting in dismissal of charges, or judges could decide to require attendance as a condition of a sentence.
 The choice of these two options would be influenced by mitigating or aggravating circumstances, such as the arrestee’s criminal history, concurrent offenses, etc.